Eomys/pyleecan-doc/code.contribution.md

 As a first step to contribute to PYLEECAN code (to fix a bug, add a new feature, a new topology, etc.), we recommend to talk about it to make sure that it doesn't already exist (for instance) or to be guided on how to do it.
-Thereare two ways to talk about contributing to pyleecan:
+There are two ways to talk about contributing to pyleecan:

--   open an [issue](https://github.com/Eomys/pyleecan/issues) on github
+-   open an [issue](https://github.com/Eomys/pyleecan/issues) or a [discussion](https://github.com/Eomys/pyleecan/discussions) on github
 -   send a message to the [PYLEECAN mailing list](mailto:pyleecan@framalistes.org) to contact the maintainers.

 Contribute to the code